upbound/typescript-models/CONTRIBUTING.md

 ## Adding a New CRD Package

 Create a new CRD package.
+This will create a Typescript project under `models/organization/name`:

 ```sh
 pnpm run new-crd-package \